intnull/videotop/README.md

-# WARNING!
-This program is still under heavy development.

 # Description
-**Videotop** is a free console browser for online videos, written in python with vim-like keybindings.
+A free console browser for online videos, written in python with vim-like keybindings.

 # Usage
 If you are already familiar with vim the controls should be pretty intuitive.